-27. (New) Old Town BID Staff Work Group (AEDP, TES, GS, RPCA, DPI, Visit Alexandria, Finance)
+27. (New) Old Town BID Implementation Planning (AEDP, TES, GS, RPCA, DPI, Visit Alexandria, Finance)

 If City Council approves the City's first Business Improvement District (BID) in Old Town in the first half of 2017, staff will prepare for the assessment and collection of a new tax and the negotiation of a Memorandum of Agreement (contract) that outlines City and BID service levels.
-This working group will start ramping up and undertaking preparation work in March 2017 and finish its work in December 2017, with the BID potentially to start in 2018.
+In anticipation of broad business community interest, this working group will start ramping up and undertaking preparation work in March 2017 and finish its work in December 2017, with the BID potentially to start as early as 2018.

-28. Staff Initiated Process for Amending Residential Parking Permit Districts (TES)

-Currently, the City Code does not allow for a staff initiated or proactive process for creating a new residential parking permit district or updating the restrictions within existing districts.
-There are certain situations where a comprehensive, staff-led approach to creating residential parking restrictions would be appropriate, such as creating a district around a new Metro Station or retail area.
-Starting in spring 2017, staff will review the current process and propose options for a staff initiated process, with the goal of a public hearing for a change to the City Code at the end of 2017.

-29. Parking Standards for New Development (Phase 2 Commercial) (TES, PZ, Housing, AEDP) In 2013, staff commenced a study to review the City's parking standards, which have not had a comprehensive review since the 1960's.
+- 28. Staff Initiated Process for Amending Residential Parking Permit Districts (TES) Currently, the City Code does not allow for a staff initiated or proactive process for creating a new residential parking permit district or updating the restrictions within existing districts.
+There are certain situations where a comprehensive, staff-led approach to creating residential parking restrictions would be appropriate, such as creating a district around a new Metro - parking restrictions would be appropriate, such as creating a district around a new Metro Station or retail area.
+Starting in spring 2017, staff will review the current process and propose options for a staff initiated process, with the goal of a public hearing for a change to the City Code at the end of 2017. - 29.
+Parking Standards for New Development (Phase 2 Commercial) (TES, PZ, Housing, AEDP) In 2013, staff commenced a study to review the City's parking standards, which have not had a comprehensive review since the 1960's.
 As the culmination of Phase 1 of the study, in April 2015 the City Council approved an amendment to the City Zoning Ordinance to revise the parking standards for multi-family residential development projects.
 The revised parking standards reflect the City's parking practices, changes and trends in demographics, and changes in market demands.
 Staff has started background work on Phase 2 of the study, which will focus on commercial development.
 As part of this effort, data for existing commercial uses in Alexandria will be collected to assess parking demand.
-The previous Task Force will be reconvened in early 2017 to assist staff in reviewing parking data and forming recommendations for a future amendment to the Zoning Ordinance, anticipated in early 2018.

-30. Census, Forecasting and Demographics (PZ)
+The previous Task Force will be reconvened in early 2017 to assist staff in reviewing parking data and forming recommendations for a future amendment to the Zoning Ordinance, anticipated in early 2018. - 30.
+Census, Forecasting and Demographics (PZ)